-The interfaces and ports that the server will answer queries from may be specified using the listen-on option. listen-on takes an optional port and an address_match_list.
+The interfaces and ports that the server will answer queries from may be specified using the listen-on option. listen-on takes an optional port and an address_match_list of IPv4 addresses.
+(IPv6 addresses are ignored, with a logged warning.)
 The server will listen on all interfaces allowed by the address match list.
 If a port is not specified, port 53 will be used.